 Any reworks issued to the contractor is discussed at monthly contract meetings to determine the cause for the non-compliance to prevent reoccurrence.
+Refer to Attachment 5 Programmed Tree Maintenance Quality Assessment Form.

 2.17 REGULATION 9(4)(p)

 The qualifications and experience that the responsible person must require of the persons who are to carry out the inspection, cutting or removal of trees in accordance with the Code and the Regulations